windup/windup.github.io/src/content/blog/introduction/index.md

 ---
-title: Get started
+title: The WINDUP Project
-description: Get started instructions
+description: An overview of the project
 featured: true
 author: PhilipCattanach
 date: 2022-08-05T00:00:00Z